AdaGold/react-chatlog/README.md

 At the end we will discuss the design choices as a whole class.

+## Setup
+After forking and cloning this repo you must run `npm install` in the project directory.
+This will download and install all of the necessary NPM modules required by the project.
+After that finishes successfully you can run `npm start` to begin the local development server.

 ## Wave 1
 For wave 1 implement the component(s) necessary to display a single chat message bubble with the message text and relative timestamp, plus the sender's name above it.